oscarcpz/java-complete-example/devops/terraform/README.md

 ## Commands

+If you run Terraform in a MacBook M1 ARM, you have to download sonarqube image first `$ docker pull --platform linux/x86_64 sonarqube:9-community`

 * `$ terraform init` - Prepare your working directory for other commands
 * `$ terraform fmt` - Reformat your configuration in the standard style
 * `$ terraform validate` - Check whether the configuration is valid